Baungarten-CINVESTAV/vector_accelerator_unit_for_caravel/README.md

 ````

-5. One time the Verilog files are inside the directory ``verilog/rtl``, as equal to [OpenLane files](https://github.com/Baungarten-CINVESTAV/vector_accelerator_unit_for_caravel/tree/main/openlane/ALL_ALU), run the following command to harden the Vector Accelerator Unit
+5. One time the Verilog files are inside ``verilog/rtl`` directory, as equal to [OpenLane files](https://github.com/Baungarten-CINVESTAV/vector_accelerator_unit_for_caravel/tree/main/openlane/ALL_ALU) are inside ``openlane`` directory, run the following command to harden the Vector Accelerator Unit

 ```` bash
 	   make <module_name>